AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md

 >[!NOTE]
 >
->A production pipelinecannot be set up until program creation is complete, a git repository has at least one branch, and a production and staging environment set is created.
+>A production pipeline can not be set up until program creation is complete, a git repository has at least one branch, and a production and staging environment set is created.

 Before you start to deploy your code, you must configure your pipeline settings from the [!UICONTROL Cloud Manager].